You are here

 Research program locations.
 Do you want to live in a big city?
 Warm or cold climate?
 Near the ocean or mountains?
 Make sure you find a country that is a good fit for you academically, financially, and personally.
 When picking a program, you should also consider your current and future goals, as well as student identity.
 It’s important to keep in mind cultural differences and your personal views when choosing a location.

 Begin planning your academics.
 Meet with your Professional or Faculty Advisor to discuss your degree requirements using your grad planner or your APAS (Academic Progress Audit System) report.
-Your advisor can guide you regarding which major/minor requirements are ideal to take at UMD and which may be okay to take abroad.
+Your advisor can guide you in regards to which major/minor requirements are ideal to take at UMD and which may be okay to take abroad.
 This may also help you narrow down a particular university.
-If you already have a place in mind, it may help you select courses to keep you on track for graduation.
+If you already have a place in mind, these meetings may help you select courses to keep you on track for graduation.

 What courses do you want to take abroad?
 Review our Study Abroad Course Database to see classes UMD students have taken abroad.
 If courses you’re interested in aren’t listed—work with your professional or faculty advisor and use the Academic Planning Form to get other courses reviewed and approved before to ensure they will count towards your degree once you return.